VSKP MENU

 Supply Pool

 A supercharged version of loyalty is bundled supply.
 A VSV can aggregate many local merchants with a common consumer experience, preset pricing, and even a common brand.
-Historical examples would be a hotel brand or a health insurance network, but VSVs can empower this through software to give merchants the opportunity to be part of a collective supply pool while also remaining independent.
+Historical examples would be a hotel brand or a health insurance network.
+VSVs can empower this through software to give merchants the opportunity to be part of a collective supply pool while remaining independent.

 Some examples of VSVs providing software-powered bundled supply could be:

-• A direct repair program of auto body repair shops for national auto insurancers
+- A direct repair program of auto body repair shops for national auto insurers

-• Rental networks—Uber and Airbnb might be viewed as software-powered marketplaces that bundle fragmented supply
+- Rental networks.
+Uber and Airbnb could be viewed as software-powered marketplaces that bundle fragmented supply

 The demand pool concept faces obvious conflicts.
 It only works when the merchant base is highly fragmented.
-Plus, there have to be ways to protect against competitive harvesting, the rules need to be explicit, and there has to be a high degree of trust already.
+Additionally, there have to be protections against competitive harvesting, the rules need to be explicit, and there has to already be a high degree of trust.

 Conclusion

 What makes Vertical SaaS such a special category is the incentive alignment.
 More than any other type of software provider, a VSV wins when its merchant wins.
-A great VSV is a partner, an equal, that provides win-win services.
-Parts 1 & 2 of this series have shown this.
+A great VSV is a partner and equal that provides win-win services—Parts 1 and 2 of this series have shown this.
 By providing front-office app integrations that can then connect to new demand, the VSV offers a full suite of growth services.
 Part 3 will discuss how you can go from the front office to a true consumer wedge.

 Consumer Demand Series